 Other Gun Salutes and What They Mean

-The 21-gun salute is the top of a longer ladder.
-Salutes by gun are scaled to rank, with fewer rounds for lower offices.
-Most Americans never see them, but they are part of every military protocol manual.
+The 21-gun salute is the top of a longer ladder, scaled to rank with fewer rounds for lower offices.
+Most Americans never see the others, but they are in every military protocol manual.

-Notice the pattern: every honor is a series of odd numbers.
-There is no 20 or 18 in the system.
-The reason traces back to the same naval superstitions that gave us the original seven-gun salute.
-Odd numbers were considered lucky, and even numbers were associated with death at sea.
-The ladder has been odd-only ever since.
+Notice the pattern: every honor is an odd number.
+The same naval superstitions that gave us the original seven-gun salute held that odd numbers were lucky and even numbers meant death at sea, and the ladder has been odd-only ever since.

 What Actually Happens at a Military Funeral

 The whole sequence takes about fifteen minutes.
-It is short.
-It is precise.
-It is one of the few rituals American government still gets exactly right.
+Short, precise, and one of the few rituals American government still gets exactly right.

 How to Honor Veterans and Service Members at Home